-It is very important for the field office to verify contractor compliance with all environmental regulations and permit requirements (local, state, and federal) for the mineral aggregate source(s).
+It is very important for the field office to verify Contractor compliance with all environmental regulations and permit requirements (local, state, and federal) for the mineral aggregate source(s).
 Refer to Section 1001 of both the Standard Specifications and this manual for further information and instructions.
-Verification is not required for established commercial sources, however, the contractor must provide a completed and signed Materials Source Environmental Analysis Update, the form may be found on ADOT's Environmental Planning web page under Materials Source Guidance.
-As the contractor produces the aggregate stockpiles, their QC should be closely monitoring the properties of the material to ensure both consistency and acceptability for use in asphaltic concrete mixture.
-This includes crushing, stockpiling methods, and stockpile management.
-It is appropriate for the inspector to periodically observe these processes and if any material is suspected of being deficient, sample the stockpiles to confirm properties.
+Verification is not required for established commercial sources.